 The pain is ongoing, it’s relentless.
 The pain is there 24 hours a day, 7 days a week, non-stop and without fail.
 Doctors tried all kinds of things.
 I felt like a human guinea pig.
 I was given medications, so many medications.
 Everything from nerve pain medications that they give to people with fibromyalgia, to methadone.
-Yes, methadone, a narcotic so strong that they use it to wean addicts off of heroin.
+Yes, methadone, a narcotic so strong that they use it to wean addicts off of heroin which are in need of outpatient services for addictions.
 I was given ganglion blocks, which was a dangerous process.
 I had to lay with my head tilted back at just the right angle, so that my doctor could stick an 8″ long needle 6″ into my neck right past my carotid artery once every other week.

 None of those things stopped the pain, none of them muted the pain.
 The only thing those treatments successfully did was leave me feeling drugged up, and simply not caring about life.
 The pain was so severe that at the end of every day, I was huddled around a toilet vomiting.
 I went through this for two full years before someone reached out to me and completely changed my life.

-It was 2006, a full two years before medical marijuana was legal in the state I was living in, and yet, there I sat in a doctors office, listening to him tell me that it could very well be the pain relief I was looking for.
+It was 2006, a full two years before medical marijuana was legal in the state I was living in, and yet, Same day weed delivery, there I sat in a doctors office, listening to him tell me that it could very well be the pain relief I was looking for, learn more by checking this guide on how to get a medical cannabis card mo.
 He told me it was illegal, so if I told anyone he recommended it, he would outright deny it.
 He then said I should go home, reach out to my friends, and see who could get me in contact with someone.